bangadang/stackIT/FS25/Dataengineering.md

 - queries are expressed with keys and column family
 - secondary indexes per column are supported
 ### Graph data model (Neo4j, ArangoDB)
--data is stores in terms of nodes and (typed) edges and both of them can have attributes
+- data is stores in terms of nodes and (typed) edges and both of them can have attributes
+- queries are expressed with system id, when no indexes exist
-- qu
+	- no
+- secondary indexes for nodes and edges are supported

 ## MongoDB
 ## BaseX, XPath, XQuery